qpdf/qpdf/manual/installation.rst

   Require the gnutls crypto provider.
 Turning this on makes in an error if the gnutls library is not available.

+REQUIRE_CRYPTO_MBEDTLS
+  Require the mbedtls crypto provider.
+Turning this on makes in an error if the mbedtls library is not available.

 REQUIRE_CRYPTO_OPENSSL
   Require the openssl crypto provider.
 Turning this on makes in an error if the openssl library is not available.